azjezz/psl/CONTRIBUTING.md

 PSL is configured to pass the strictest psalm level.

-To ensure that your code doesn't contain any type issues, use `make type-check`.
+To ensure that your code doesn't contain any type issues, use `make static-analysis`.

 To ensure that your code doesn't introduce any security issues, use `make security-analysis`